 In order to share enthusiasm at event venues with large audiences even if they are in remote sites far from event venue, implementing immersive live experience services based on standardized designs is desired.
 By standardizing ILE in ITU-T, it is expected that audiences anywhere in the world can cheer their favourite sport teams or artists at remote sites even if they are not in the event venue, and they can feel a sense of togetherness and get passionate as if they were in the event venue.
 Most of these technologies are related to the multimedia studies in Study Group 16, thus this Question will progress standardization activities of ILE.

+Recently, metaverse and digital twin are expected to be used for any kinds of industries.
+Users need to use some special device such as head mounted display or AR grasses for their presentation function.
+Future presentation functions, which include immersive video and audio, haptic, scent, wind, temperature and humidity, of [metaverse and/or] digital twins could be similar to ILE, so some of ILE specifications could be used for those services, and some of ILE specifications might be needed to modifications to fit those services.
+This Question will progress standardization activities for presentation functions of [metaverse and/or] digital twins.

 Globally interoperable standards will activate a market for the ILE systems and services.
 This Question will cover all relevant work items on multimedia aspects of immersive live experience systems and services.
+In addition, [metaverse and/or] digital twin applications and services could utilize ILE-related Recommendations, this Question will also cover work items on presentation aspects of [metaverse and/or] digital twin applications and services.

 2 Study items